hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/initWithValue.md

 # ArrayUtils.initWithValue
-Initialize an array for a specific width and value
+Initialize an array for a specific width and value.
 ## Description
    The array is created if the variable is not declared.
    If it was an array, then reinitialize it.